-276 The identified data gaps are prioritized for actions to be taken to resolve them.
-Data gaps are categorized into "high", "medium", and "low" prioritization statuses based on the value 277 278 to understanding basin setting or in comparison to the defined SMCs to evaluate Basin 279 Filling data gaps can be achieved through increasing monitoring sustainability.
-280 frequency, addition of monitoring sites to increase spatial distribution and density of the monitoring network or adding or developing new monitoring programs or tools.
-281 Summaries of the data gaps discussed in this appendix, associated prioritizations, and 282 283 strategies to fill the data gap are shown in Table 2.
+The identified data gaps are prioritized for actions to be taken to resolve them.
+Data gaps are categorized into "high," "medium," and "low" prioritization statuses based on the value to understanding basin setting or in comparison to the defined SMCs to evaluate Basin sustainability.
+Filling data gaps can be achieved through increasing monitoring frequency, addition of monitoring sites to increase spatial distribution and density of the monitoring network or adding or developing new monitoring programs or tools.
+Summaries of the data gaps discussed in this appendix, associated prioritizations, and strategies to fill the data gap are shown in Table 2.

-Priority Data Gap Summary Strategy to Fill Data Gap High Increase frequency of water quality sampling to develop a record of future seasonal and annual fluctuations in water quality Develop and fund an annual sampling plan based on RMP groundwater elevation collection points High Expand groundwater sampling in RMP points to include continuous logging to improve the quality of observations during major pumping and recharge periods Where possible, instrument RMP wells with continuous loggers and telemetry Medium Install surface water gauges on Butte, Ikes, Prather, Muskgrave, and Harris Creek to develop a record and surface water budget flowing into Butte valley Establish stream gauges at strategic locations along creeks where existing infrastructure permits inexpensive observations, install data loggers and telemetry, and fund future work Medium Develop improved evapotranspiration estimates in Butte Valley to reduce uncertainty in the water budget Install and maintain multi-season eddy covariance and energy balance towers on critical crops (alfalfa, hay, strawberry) and native vegetation in (sagebrush, willow) Medium Develop better estimates of snow water equivalent and weather station data from higher in the Butte watershed by building specialty stations Develop weather stations in the western and south western watershed to collect snow water equivalent data and general atmospheric information
+Priority Data Gap Summary Strategy to Fill Data Gap High Increase frequency of water quality sampling to develop a record of future seasonal and annual fluctuations in water quality Develop and fund an annual sampling plan based on RMP groundwater elevation collection points High Expand the groundwater level network to cover current data gaps, particularly near surface waters (potential ISWs) and potential groundwater dependent ecosystems.
+The utmost priority is filling data gaps near Butte Creek and Butte Valley Wildlife Area (BVWA).
+The GSA will seek local volunteers with historical groundwater level data and seek funding for installation of additional monitoring wells.
+High Expand groundwater sampling in RMP points to include continuous logging to improve the quality of observations during major pumping and recharge periods Where possible, instrument RMP wells with continuous loggers and telemetry Medium Install surface water gauges on Butte, Ikes, Prather, Muskgrave, and Harris Creek to develop a record and surface water budget flowing into Butte valley Establish stream gauges at strategic locations along creeks where existing infrastructure permits inexpensive observations, install data loggers and telemetry, and fund future work Medium Develop improved evapotranspiration estimates in Butte Valley to reduce uncertainty in the water budget Install and maintain multi-season eddy covariance and energy balance towers on critical crops (alfalfa, hay, strawberry) and native vegetation in (sagebrush, willow).
+Medium Develop better estimates of snow water equivalent and weather station data from higher in the Butte watershed by building specialty stations Develop weather stations in the western and south western watershed to collect snow water equivalent data and general atmospheric information

-284 Table 2: Data gap prioritization
+Table 2: Data gap prioritization